Spoelstra to help coach USA Basketball select team in Vegas

 USA Basketball completed its 12-man Olympic roster on Wednesday, though it is still possible that the names may change before the Tokyo Games begin.

 The full select team roster is expected to be finalized in the coming days.
-USA Basketball opens its on-court portion of training camp in Las Vegas on July 6.
+USA Basketball coaches and staff arrive in Las Vegas in early July, and the first on-court practice is scheduled for July 6.

 More AP Olympics: https://apnews.com/hub/Olympics and https://twitter.com/AP_Sports